-This is a long-term system that does not use the dangerous elements of Money Management.
+Belkaglazer is a long-term system.
+My signals, strategies, and set-files do not use dangerous elements of Money Management.
 Therefore, there will be drawdowns, bad days/weeks/months, and maybe even a bad year.
 An equity curve will not look like a straight line with a 45-degree angle.
-The EA will not make gains everyday.
-If you need a stable profit on a Daily/Weekly base, then Belkaglazer is not the EA for you.
-Please, make sure that you are prepared for a long stagnation period and ready to accept this concept.
+If you use my strategies or set-files, make sure that you are prepared for a long stagnation period.

 There are 3 basic steps.

 In the first step, you should choose the strategies you will use for trading.
 The presets currently contain more than 10 strategies divided into two basic types: Momentum[M] and Mean-Reversion[MR].
 Breakout[BR] trading is a form of Momentum[M] trading.